nononovak/otwadvent2019-ctfwriteup/day24_got_shell.md

 1318462211 + 118538656 = Incorrect captcha :(
 ```

 It wasn't entirely clear to me at first what the "captcha" they were referring to was (but it became more obvious later).
 Furthermore, since we're running as `nobody` we won't have a lot of things we can write to or execute on the filesystem.
 Checking `/tmp` we can see that we can't list the directory, but we can write and execute files from it.
-My guess would be that the problem creator intended for people to write data here, but didn't want participants stealing the flag from each other.
+My guess would be that the problem creator intended for people to write data here but didn't want participants stealing the flag from each other.

 ```
 $ curl 'http://3.93.128.89:1224?cmd=ls%20-al%20/tmp'